austenstone/gh-delete-artifacts/README.md

 Delete all GitHub Actions artifacts for a repository or an entire organization.

+> [!WARNING]
-> **WARNING**: This will delete all artifacts for the specified repository or organization.
-This cannot be undone.
+> This is a destructive action.
+Once artifacts are deleted, they cannot be recovered.

 ## 📦 Install
 ```bash